 When the Haly Circus was traveling right outside New Orleans, a seemingly mysterious woman summons a demon to go after a member of the Haly Circus.
 Dick Grayson, who had been looking into different hired killers in an attempt to find out Saiko's identity, arrives on the Haly's train comments on his strained relationship with members of the certain, including Raya (who doesn't talk to him after the encounter with Barbara Gordon) and Mr. Haly's son.
 He also dreams about the death of his Parents and a childhood friend of his, Raymond.
 Eventually the demon arrives and he attacks Jimmy, one of the Circus' clowns, Dick Grayson who happens to be next to Jimmy fights back, but eventually is dispatched by the demon who runs away with Jimmy.
 Dick changes into his costume and gear and goes after them.
 The Woman who summoned the demon, Zohna, was apparently romantically connected to Jimmy at one point in time and thus wants to "connect" them again.
 Grayson appears and fights her, eventually managing to destroy the symbol which was binding the demon and containing Zohna.

 Saiko suddenly mysteriously appears in the Shadows, talking to Raya who isn't surprised to see him.
 She asks him if Dick has managed to find the book, to which he says yes.
 She then pulls his mask back and kisses Saiko, calling him by his name, Raymond -- Dick Grayson's friend who died the night his parents died.
+In their final confrontation at the circus, Saito burns the place.
+He reveals that he was tortured and isolated, his death being staged by Old Man Haly.
+Dick was supposed to be in his place, but was adopted by Bruce Wayne.
+Because of this, Saiko was chosen instead.
+During the fight, Saiko falls into the fire, refusing to be saved by Dick.
+Back the Bat Cave, Bruce reveals to Dick that he was supposed to Talon, but that fate was avoided due to his adoption and death of his parents.

 Dick Grayson's reputation is something of a ladies man since the Nightwing Annual comics.
 He always seems to attract or be attracted to various women throughout the DCU.
 One of the earliest known publications of Dick's interactions involve a relationship with Flamebird, but as things became more serious he ended things with her.
 Dick has also had a one night stand with the Huntress, who admits she only did it to gain entrance into the "boys club."